Healthdirect Free Australian health advice you can count on.

 What is the pituitary gland?

-The pituitary gland sits at the base of the brain, in line with the top of the nose.
-It is quite small — about the size of a pea.
+The pituitary is a small, bean-sized gland.
+It is located at the base of your brain, in line with the top of your nose.
+It is part of your endocrine (hormone) system.

 What does the pituitary gland do?